limatgans/using-git/README.md

 `git diff`

-> NOTE: `git diff` by itself doesn’t show all changes made since your last commit — only changes that are ?> still unstaged.
+> NOTE: `git diff` by itself doesn’t show all changes made since your last commit — only changes that are still unstaged.
 If you’ve staged all of your changes, `git diff` will give you no output.

 If you want to see what you’ve staged that will go into your next commit, you can use

 `git diff --staged.`

+>It's always a good practice to review your changes before you commit

 ### Commiting Files:
 Now it's time to commit the staged files.
 A commit is equivalent to create a new snapshot.
 Note only staged files get commited and modified/untracked files that are not added using `git add` won't be commited.
 To commit the staged files.